coral-xyz/anchor-book/src/anchor_references/javascript_anchor_types_reference.md

 # Javascript Anchor Types Reference

-This reference shows you how rust types are mapped to javascript/typescript types in the client.
+This reference shows you how anchor maps rust types to javascript/typescript types in the client.

 <table>
 <thead>